ricardojoserf/NativeDump/README.md

 ![c1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_C1.png)

 You can use use an argument for overwriting the ntdll.dll library:
 - "disk": Using a DLL already on disk.
-If *-k* parameter is not used the path is "C:\Windows\System32\ntdll.dll".
+The default path is "C:\Windows\System32\ntdll.dll".
 - "knowndlls": Using the KnownDlls folder.
 - "debugproc": Using a process created in debug mode.
-If *-k* parameter is not used the process is "c:\windows\system32\calc.exe"
+The default process is "c:\windows\system32\calc.exe"

 ![ntdlloverwrite](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_C2.png)